libp2p/js-libp2p/examples/webrtc-direct/README.md

 ### Webrtc-direct example

-An example that uses [js-libp2p-webrtc-direct](https://github.com/libp2p/js-libp2p-webrtc-direct) for connecting a nodejs libp2p and a browser libp2p clients.
+An example that uses [js-libp2p-webrtc-direct](https://github.com/libp2p/js-libp2p-webrtc-direct) for connecting nodejs libp2p and browser libp2p clients.
 To run the example:

 ## 0. Run a nodejs libp2p listener